Hindmarsh Square: The Griffins

 There had been previous hotels existing on the site since 1850, with the current hotel being rebuilt in 1886 for Arthur Waterhouse, son of wealthy Adelaide entrepreneur Thomas Greaves Waterhouse, who had returned to England and died two months before the plans for the King William Hotel were approved.
-The building was designed by architects English and Soward, who also designed Beehive Corner, among other buildings in Adelaide.
+The building was designed by architects English & Soward, who also designed Beehive Corner, among other buildings in Adelaide.
 The building was named the General Gordon Hotel from when it was opened until 1928.